This command enables the checking of the following TLVs when forming adjacencies: Protocols Supported and IP Interface Address.

 |area_name||Specifies the name of the IS-IS router process that should perform the adjacency check.|

 |ipv4||Specifies that the adjacency check is to be performed in IPv4 interfaces.|

 |ipv6||Specifies that the adjacency check is to be performed in IPv6 interfaces.|

 When enabled for IPv4, IPv4 adjacencies may only be formed with neighbors whose connected interface supports IPv4 and is on the same subnet as the receiving interface.
 Similarly, when enabled for IPv6, IPv6 adjacencies may only be formed with neighbors whose connected interface supports IPv6 and is on the same link local subnet as the receiving interface.
 For each enabled protocol, if both criteria are not met, received Hello PDUs are discarded.
 By default, IPv4 routing is affected by this command.
 The optional ipv6 keyword enables adjacency checking for IPv6 interfaces on the specified router process.
 It may be necessary to disable adjacency checking in multi-topology environments where a neighbor may only form an IPv4 or an IPv6 adjacency, but not both.

 The following command directs the IS-IS process named areax to perform adjacency checks on IPv6 interfaces:

 enable isis area areax adjacency-check ipv6

 This command was first available in ExtremeXOS 12.1.

-This command is available on platforms with a Core or Premier license as described in the ExtremeXOS 32.2 Feature License Requirements document.
+This command is available on platforms with a Premier license as described in the Switch Engine 32.3 Feature License Requirements document.